 Aprea Therapeutics is focused on the development of novel therapeutic agents that induce p53-mediated cancer cell death by restoring normal function to mutated p53.
 Our lead candidate, APR-246, is a small molecule that binds, refolds and stabilizes mutant p53 so that it may carry out the critical protective functions of normal p53.

 Therapeutic rescue of dysfunctional p53 provides important advantages:

-- Tumor suppression activity is restored in cancer cells, allowing for rapid and efficient elimination of tumor burden
+- Tumor suppression activity is restored in cancer cells, allowing for efficient elimination of tumor burden

 - Activity and function of normal p53 is not impacted, thereby minimizing effects on healthy cells